-Miguel is a practicing lawyer with extensive experience in competition consultancy and litigation (including the first antitrust consumer class action in Portugal).
+Miguel is a Judge of the European Nuclear Energy Tribunal and a practicing lawyer with extensive experience in competition consultancy and litigation (including the first antitrust consumer class action in Portugal).
 He is co-Director of the Portuguese Competition & Regulation Journal, and a Board member of the Portuguese Competition Observatory, of the European Institute and of the Economic, Financial and Tax Law Institute of the University of Lisbon Law School.

 Prof. Maria José Azar-Baud

-Maria José began her career as a lawyer and has extensive experience in the practice of collective actions and the negotiation of amicable collective settlements on behalf of consumer associations in Argentina.
+She began her career as a lawyer at the Bar of Buenos Aires and has extensive experience in the practice of collective actions and the negotiation of amicable collective settlements on behalf of consumer associations in Argentina.

 His extensive research covers the broad areas of corporate finance, investments, and international finance.
 His research contributions include articles published in journals including The Journal of Financial Economics, Journal of Banking & Finance and Journal of International Business Studies.
 He is the author of books in finance, has served on editorial boards for academic journals and chairs conferences on international finance topics.
 Currently he teaches courses in Private Equity and Financial strategy to MBA students and oversees the Risk Management Center at LeBow.